 POWER RACKS 19"-rack Racks in various configurations up to 42U as parallel systems are available, or mixed with electronic load devices to create test systems.
-Further information can be found on our website or obtained upon request WC Water cooling Replaces the standard cooling blocks of the internal power stages by three interconnected, water cooled blocks with two taps led out for supply.
+Further information on our website or upon request WC Water cooling Replaces the standard cooling blocks of the internal power blocks by three interconnected, water cooled blocks with two taps led out for water supply.
 This option helps to avoid heating up the environment due to exhausted hot air caused by a certain power dissipation.
 As a side effect, this type of cooling also reduces audible noise.